SCHISMS, SECTS, AND BREAKAWAY GROUPS

 On September 8, 2024, North Pines Church in Kalamazoo (Portage), Michigan, posted a statement on their website announcing they had ended their "affiliation" with The Network.
 The statement cited "oversight and leadership of the local church" as their reasons for disaffiliation.
 Vine Church in Carbondale, Illinois simultaneously posted a comparable statement.

 Like Isaiah Church and Vine Church's announcements, North Pine's statement did not address any of the allegations that had surfaced over the previous three years.
 It made no mention of supporting the Call to Action signed by 19 former Network leaders and hundreds of others.
 Furthermore, Lead Pastor Nick Sellers and North Pine's board failed to acknowledge the ongoing patterns of concerning behavior reported by former members of their church and other Network churches.
 No specific actions or policies were proposed to ensure the ongoing safety and well-being of North Pines attendees, members, staff, and pastors.
+When contacted by The Roys Report for comment, Sellers declined to respond.

 READ ARTICLE ON THE ROYS REPORT →